The Social Science Research Institute

 - Dissemination and Implementation Science: The scientific study of best methods for translating knowledge into policies, programs, practices, and products that achieve broad and sustained uptake and use toward enhancing the health and well-being of individuals, their communities, and the larger society.

-Housed within the Office of the Vice President for Research, the SSRI is one of five university-wide research institutes at Penn State.
+Housed within the Office of the Senior Vice President for Research, the SSRI is one of five university-wide research institutes at Penn State.

 - Huck Institutes for the Life Sciences

-- Institute for Cyber Sciences
+- Institute for Computational and Data Sciences

 - Materials Research Institute